Get a property report and suburb profile for any property in Seaford

 Seaford rental market trends

-The rental market in Seaford has experienced moderate growth, with house rents increasing 6.7% over the past year to $480 per week, while unit rents have seen a more significant rise of 10.5% to $420 per week.
-This coastal suburb continues to attract renters and investors alike, offering a blend of affordability and lifestyle appeal.
+The rental market in Seaford has experienced moderate growth, with house rents increasing by 6.7% over the past year to $480 per week, while unit rents have seen a more significant rise of 10.5% to $420 per week.
+This coastal suburb continues to attract renters and investors alike, offering a balanced mix of affordability and lifestyle appeal.

 Suburbs near Seaford